 The goal of the Corvallis School District is for every student to grow and, ultimately, to graduate; it is the responsibility of the district to give each student the opportunity and support to meet this goal.
 We are working to provide a safe and inclusive learning environment for all students and we believe that students are better prepared for learning the skills needed to be successful for their future when we establish clear guidelines that are predictable and consistent.

 In support of that work, on December 5, 2016, the Corvallis School Board unanimously approved Resolution Number 16-1201 – Rights of Undocumented Students and Protocols for Immigration and Customs Enforcement (ICE) Access to Schools.
-As superintendent, I was charged with:
+The school board reaffirmed the resolution on September 28, 2017.

-- Sharing information with all Corvallis School District families about the resolution, protocols and the training provided to our staff.
+- Shared information with all Corvallis School District families about the resolution, protocols and the training provided to our staff.

 Our Guiding Principles